Jason2Brownlee/blog/content/posts/monstrous.md

 Vandermeer is so very good.
 Or I am addicted.

-Reminds me of "no answers, only choices](/blog/posts/solaris-scene/)" from Solaris.
+Reminds me of "[no answers, only choices](/blog/posts/solaris-scene/)" from Solaris.

 I love Authority.
 It might be my favourite from the series.
 Controversial, I know.